DarraghReid/eden/README.md

 ![Wireframe of Studio](assets/images/readme-imgs/wireframe-tutorial.png)

 ### Difference between wireframes and final product
-* The most obvious differnce between the wireframes and the final product is that the Tutorial section in the final product.
+* The most obvious difference between the wireframes and the final product is that the Tutorial section in the final product.
 I had originally planned to record a tutorial of how to use the software.
 Upon completion of the software, however, I found that it was intuitive enough that a tutorial was not required.

     I felt a tutorial section would have been of no benefit to the product and would not have contributed to the requirements set out in the Assessment Handbook.

-    This ommision had a minor impact on the Home Page where the "Watch Tutorial" call-to-action button and the "Tutorial" link in the navbar are not present in the final product.
+    This omission had a minor impact on the Home Page where the "Watch Tutorial" call-to-action button and the "Tutorial" link in the navbar are not present in the final product.

 * Another difference between the wireframe and the final product is the menu in the Studio section.
 The wireframe displays a